w3c/webrtc-rtptransport/explainer-use-case-2.md

 ## Extended use cases

-Custom congestion control enables the following WebRTC Extended Use Cases (are there any?)
+Does custom congestion control enable any WebRTC Extended Use Cases?

-## Detailed use case description
+## Detailed description

-In this use case, congestion control can be done by the application, by doing custom bandwidth estimation and custom pacing and probing.
+Congestion control can be done by the application, by doing custom bandwidth estimation and custom pacing and probing.

 ## API requirements